-- 3.56 Students who have been deemed eligible for an award by the Progression & Awards Board will not be considered for re-admission to the same award at that level with a view to improving their marks, the eligibility for the award of distinction or the classification of Honours. - 3.57 A student shall be required to re-apply for a programme of study if the Progression and Awards Board has not assigned credit to the student for a period of two calendar years.
+- 3.56 Students who have been deemed eligible for an award by the School Board of Examiners will not be considered for re-admission to the same award at that level with a view to improving their marks, the eligibility for the award of distinction or the classification of Honours. - 3.57 A student shall be required to re-apply for a programme of study if the School Board of Examiners has not assigned credit to the student for a period of two calendar years.
 The student will be treated as a new applicant and will go through the University's procedures for Recognition of Prior Learning to check on the currency of their learning.
 They will then be offered the most appropriate level of entry based on that learning.